OPEnSLab-OSU/Loom/LOOM_library/ReadMe_Loom_Translator.md

 [value1, value2, value3]
 ```

+Keys can only be of type `String` (as keys are assumed to be strings)

+Values can be of type:

+- Int
+- Float
+- C-string
+- String

 ### Conversion from Array to Bundle

 When converting to a bundle from an array, there are options to try to interpret the individiual elements as one of three supported data types, as bundles, unlike arrays (in Arduino C/C++), can support mixed data types.
 This can also be forced, in which un-convertable data becomes something like 0, or 0.0, or "".

 These settings are controlled by the optional ```interpret``` parameter.
-If omitted to the function calls, interpret defaults to the recommended settings of 0.
+If omitted to the function calls, interpret defaults to the recommended setting of 0.

 ####Encoding of Interpret Settings